Set up remote access to your computer so you can use it from anywhere

 If you’re on a phone or tablet, you’ll use a similar process to gain access to your original machine.
 When you fire up the Chrome Remote Desktop app for Android or iOS, you’ll see a list of computers where remote access has been enabled.
 Tap on any of them to enter the PIN and connect.
 Drag down from the top of the screen to access mouse and keyboard controls.

-Another free and easy option is TeamViewer, though business use requires a paid license (from $660 a year).
+Another free and easy option is TeamViewer, though you can pay to add more devices (starting at $84 a year).
 First, download the app onto the computer you’ll want to connect to.
 Then open it and choose the option marked Installation to access this computer remotely (the other option is for accessing the computer while somebody else is using it).
 TeamViewer will guide you through the process of setting your computer up for unattended access, which basically involves giving it a name and a password.
 Your linked computers connect to each other through a TeamViewer account, which is free to set up and lets you see your devices wherever you sign in.

 Next, install TeamViewer on the devices you want to connect from.
 This time, you’ll want to connect rather than set up unattended access.
 As soon as you sign in with the credentials you just created, the original computer should appear.
 You can connect by entering the password you’ve already set up.
 Along the top of the connection window, you’ll see all the controls you’re going to need, including options for transferring files between computers and setting the screen resolution and quality.
 You’re essentially live-streaming your desktop, so reducing the quality a little might lead to a smoother experience.